 Anyone who experiences any form of sexual assault, domestic violence, or dating violence is strongly encouraged to seek immediate medical care.
-Individuals can undergo a medical exam to properly collect and preserve physical evidence of the sexual assault with or without the police's involvement.
+Individuals can undergo a medical exam to properly collect and preserve physical evidence of the sexual assault with or without police involvement.